-South Central Puget Sound is the most urbanized portion of Puget Sound and includes commercial and residential buildings, large areas of pavement, a heavily modified shoreline, and an extensive road network.
-Although portions of the action area have been intensively developed, approximately 77 percent of the area is not considered urban, with vast tracts of agricultural lands in rural King and Pierce Counties, and undeveloped wilderness in Mount Rainier National Park and the Mount Baker–Snoqualmie National Forest.
+The Local Integrating Organization (LIO) area is the most urbanized portion of Puget Sound and includes a variety of industrial, commercial, and residential infrastructure, large areas of pavement, a heavily modified shoreline, and a large network of streets, roads, and highways.
+Although portions of this area have been intensively developed, approximately 77% of the area is not considered urban, with vast tracts of agricultural lands in rural King and Pierce Counties and wilderness in Mount Rainier National Park and the Mount Baker–Snoqualmie National Forest.
 There are also large parks and open spaces throughout, including in the cities.

 Three major river systems originate in the Cascades near Snoqualmie Pass, Cascade Pass, and Mount Rainier, travel through forests and farms and down through urban landscapes, and empty into Lake Washington and Puget Sound.
-Glacial melt from Mount Rainier feeds the Puyallup/White River system, while the Green/Duwamish and Cedar/Sammamish (Greater Lake Washington) river systems are supplied by snow melt and rainfall.
+Glacial melt from Mount Rainier feeds the Puyallup/White River system while the Green/Duwamish and Cedar/Sammamish (Greater Lake Washington) river systems are supplied by snow melt and rainfall.

-The varied ports and waterways of South Central Puget Sound have made it an international shipping center for regional and national industries, natural resource extraction (logging, fisheries, mining), and agricultural products.
+The varied ports and waterways of this LIO geography have made it an international shipping center for regional and national industries, natural resource extraction (logging, fisheries, mining), and agricultural products.
 The combined ports of Seattle and Tacoma are the second largest on the west coast.
 Urban estuaries support many small marine, ship building/repair, and industrial enterprises.
 A railroad line runs along the nearshore between Tacoma and Everett.
-In addition, public transportation to Kitsap County and Vashon Island is provided by the Washington State Ferry System and other vessel traffic consists of passenger ferries, fishing boats, research vessels, small recreational craft, and cruise ships.
+In addition, public transportation to Kitsap County and Vashon Island is provided by the Washington State Ferries system, and other vessel traffic consists of passenger ferries, fishing boats, research vessels, small recreational craft, and cruise ships.